-1. Visual Measures

-A hypothesis trajectory can be evaluated based on visual measures (image-based measures).
-In this paper, we adopt two visual measures and investigate the properties of each.
+1. Visual Measures.
+In this section, we describe two visual measures and investigate the properties of each.

 1-Motion Estimation-Based Measure:

 The ego motion between any two nodes of our graph can be estimated using Structure from Motion (SFM).
 Given two sets of matched interest points between the images taken at two nodes a and , the epipolar geometry constraint can be defined as